-I. Dress Code Policies
+J. Dress Code Policies

 The nursing student's appearance is very important because it communicates self-image and attitude towards the profession.
 The UNA ACONHP uniform is required.
 Violation of the dress code is an automatic clinical unsatisfactory.
 It is essential that the values of neatness, cleanliness, and professionalism are evident.
 A list of the uniform requirements is provided at the new student orientation.
-The purchase of the uniform, shoes, name pin, etc., is solely the responsibility of the student.
+The purchase of the uniform, shoes, name pin, etc. is solely the responsibility of the student.
 Price lists may be obtained from the scrub vendor.
 Uniformity among students is expected.
 Therefore, the purple scrubs must comply with the ACONHP style, color, and material requirements.
-The material must be the moisture-wicking, anti-microbial, and stain, wrinkle, and fade-resistant.
+The material must be the moisture wicking, antimicrobial, and stain, wrinkle, and fade resistant.
 The 100% cotton scrubs are no longer acceptable for new purchases.
+A sample of the ACONHP uniform is available in the UP Coordinator of Nursing Enrollment's Office.

-Students should be aware that while in uniform, they represent the UNA Anderson College of Nursing & Health Professions and the nursing profession.
+Students should be aware that while in uniform they represent the UNA Anderson College of Nursing & Health Professions and the nursing profession.